stef-timmermans/YeastLume/README.md

 - Run Cellpose using [bright-field, predicted fluorescence] and compare segmentation results to [bright-field, ground-truth fluorescence].
 - Evaluate whether the reconstructed fluorescence actually improves segmentation beyond using bright-field alone.
 - Experiment with new SOTA segmentation strategies on fluorescence frames (using labeled ground-truth).

+### 4. **Better End-to-End Support**
+The repository currently requires significant file handling while data preprocessing steps are being finalized.

+**→ Future direction:** Provide full E2E support for a single-entry pipeline.
+Through Python configuration files, published pre-trained weights (e.g., on Hugging Face), or custom orchestration logic, users should be able to input one or more bright-field images and receive the corresponding binary nuclei masks, with the intermediate fluorescence frames optionally returned.

 ---